-The stool sample can be collected at the convenience of your home: simply, quickly and discretely.
+The stool sample can be collected in the convenience of your home – simply, quickly and discretely.
 The Gut Flora Test kit includes detailed and illustrated instructions that explain all steps of the procedure in detail.
 There are a few things you need to bear in mind:

-A bean-sized sample of your stool need to be collected in the sample tube.
-Simply collect 3-4 small spoon with the provided spoon that you find attached to the lid of the tube.
+A bean-sized sample of your stool needs to be collected in the sample tube.
+Simply collect 3-4 small samples with the provided spoon that you find attached to the lid of the tube.
 If the sample is a little larger, this is not a problem.

-You should in any case avoid direct contact with the DNA stabilising liquid.
-The liquid can irritate your skin and eyes, especially.
+You should in any case avoid direct contact with the DNA-stabilising liquid.
+The liquid can irritate your skin and eyes.

-Because of the DNA stabilising liquid, the sample is durable for a longer period of time, however that period is not unlimited.
-We recommend to send your sample to our medical partner laboratory on the day of collection by using the free return shipping.
+Because of the DNA-stabilising liquid, the sample is durable for a longer period of time; however, we recommend to send your sample to our medical partner laboratory on the day you collect your sample by using the free return envelope.

 What does the result report tell me?

-The results report contains your individual profile of your gut flora.
-This gives you a deep insight into the composition of the bacteria that colonise your intestine.
+The results report contains a profile of your gut flora.
+This gives you a detailed insight into the composition of the bacteria that colonise your intestine.
 The results report also compares your results with the data of a healthy comparison group.